Spatially heterogeneous learning by a deep student machine: Simulation

 \subsection{Results}

 Now let us discuss the results of the simulations.
-First, we discuss the equilibration process through the learning and unlearning protocols.
+First, we discuss the equilibration process through the learning and unlearning protocols (see sec.~\ref{sec-learning-and-unlearning}).
 Next, we discuss the equilibrium properties of macroscopic observables.

+In the simulations we used $\delta=0.1$ to generate new weights by \eq{eq-J_new}.
+For the test we used $M'=M$ data uncorrelated with the training data.
+In the following observables are averaged are took over statistically independent $240$ samples (different realizations of the teacher machine, initial configurations of student machines for learning, realizations of random numbers used in Monte Carlo updates).